 - Strategic Planning & Doing

 Strategic plans or organizational capacity analysis can be one of the most challenging endeavors for an economic development organization or municipality.
 Yet, these elements set the groundwork for the ability to remain on the path to a shared vision, even if roadblocks turn up along the way.
-Camoin’s client, Chautauqua County, successfully demonstrates how organizing with a strong foundation of partnerships leads to successful outcomes of long-term economic development goals.
+Camoin’s client, Chautauqua County, NY, successfully demonstrates how organizing with a strong foundation of partnerships leads to successful outcomes of long-term economic development goals.

 Over the course of just four years, Chautauqua County successfully outlined and executed on a reorganization of their economic development entity (the Chautauqua County Partnership for Economic Growth), developed a robust strategic plan through various levels of engagement for the new organization, then began to roll out the strategy only to be faced with the social and economic realities of COVID-19.
 As the pandemic unfolded, the Chautauqua County Partnership for Economic Growth (“the Partnership”) remained steadfast to their long-term goals while responding to immediate needs.
 The engagement work that went into developing the Economic Development Strategic Plan helped form the basis of how entities collaborated to address pandemic needs and ultimately strengthened the response available to county businesses.
 Chautauqua County’s ability to remain focused on their long-term vision, coupled with their insistence on strong collaboration among stakeholders, recently led them to acquire $1.05 million in funding from the Ralph C. Wilson, Jr. Foundation that will support the implementation of the Economic Development Strategic Plan.
 This vital funding source helps answer the question, “how will we execute the strategic plan?”
 The grant award from is the Partnership’s largest financial commitment to date and will act as “local-matching dollars for catalytic economic and community development projects” that seek funding from a range of sources.
 Acquiring matching dollars can often be a barrier to lift a project from concept to action.